A. The Samaritan woman.

 i.
 If she offered an argument about places of worship here, Jesus didn’t take the bait.
 Jesus was more interested in winning a soul than in winning an argument.

 b.
-You worship what you do not know: The Samaritans believed that Moses commissioned an altar on Mount Gerazim, the mountain of blessing – this was their justification of they system of worship on that mountain.
+You worship what you do not know: The Samaritans believed that Moses commissioned an altar on Mount Gerazim, the mountain of blessing – this was their justification of their system of worship on that mountain.
 But like all faith that tries to combine elements of different religions, they worship what they do not know.

 i.
 You worship what you do not know; we know what we worship: “Both his ‘ye’ and His ‘we’ are emphatic.
 He sets Jews and Samaritans in sharp contrast.
 And He associates Himself quite definitely with the Jews.”
 (Morris)